 AEOCKY 7000 Sq.Ft Smart Energy Star Dehumidifier

 AEOCKY’s 7000 sq. ft.
-Smart Energy Star Dehumidifier gives you serious whole-home moisture control with standout efficiency.
-You can pull up to 140 pints a day in extreme humidity, while its Energy Star design may cut power use by up to 50% versus non-certified units.
+Smart Energy Star Dehumidifier gives you serious whole-home moisture control with standout efficiency-focused design.
+You can pull up to 140 pints a day in extreme humidity, while its Energy Star design is intended to reduce power use compared with less efficient units.
 You’ll appreciate smart humidity control, auto restart, timer settings, child lock, and Auto, Continuous, and Sleep modes.
 It also runs quietly at 50 dB, works down to 65°F, and uses durable copper piping.
 For basements and large living spaces, it’s a strong, long-lasting choice.

 Best For: Homeowners and renters who need powerful, energy-efficient moisture control for basements, large living areas, or whole-home use.